 Some children need help returning to a normal diet after their treatment is finished.
-There are lots of reasons for this including taste changes, long term nasogastric feeding, medical procedures, 'fussy' eating before treatment, and / or physical difficulties with chewing and swallowing.
+There are lots of reasons for this including taste changes, long term nasogastric feeding, medical procedures, 'fussy' eating before treatment, and / or physical difficulties chewing and swallowing.
 Infants who have not started on solids foods before treatment sometimes need help with foods because their feeding progress has been delayed.
 After treatment, your child may need encouragement to return to a healthy diet including a range of fruits, vegetables, meats, dairy products and grainy breads and cereals.
 This is important to ensure normal growth and to teach them good eating habits for later in life.
 Your dietitian can provide more information about an appropriate diet for your child's age.

-Queensland

 Speech pathologists work together with dietitians to support feeding for children during and after treatment.
 While dietitians primarily monitor growth and nutrition; speech pathologists look at the child's ability to eat, chew, swallow and manage a range of textures and tastes.
 The oncology speech pathologist is available to discuss concerns about your child's feeding and swallowing skills.
 Usually, we wait until children have finished their active treatment to work on feeding.
 This gives children a chance to feel better and return to their normal diet by themselves first.
 If your child is having difficulty transitioning off their nasogastric feeds or is still eating a very limited diet after treatment, they may benefit from individual or group feeding therapy.
 Discuss your concerns with your doctor or dietitian who can refer to the oncology speech pathologist.

-Suggested meal plan

-BREAKFAST

-MORNING TEA

-LUNCH

-AFTERNOON TEA

-DINNER

-SUPPER

-Things I can do to improve my child's nutrition:

-1.

-2.

-3.

-4.

-•

-For further information contact your Dietitian:
+For further information contact:

+Dietitian:

+Phone: